 Businesses that are considered high-risk include those that are relatively new, those that have no credit history or those that have poor credit ratings.
 In addition, certain industries are considered high-risk for financial failure.
 Visit our Sector Risk page to get up-to-date analysis of credit risks by industry.

 What Are the Different Types of Credit Risk?

 - Credit default risk refers to the chance that a client will not pay your invoice.
 Any time you provide goods or services and invoice for them later, you undertake a credit default risk.

 - Concentration risk refers to extending a high amount of credit to one large client or to a group of clients whose invoices represent a significant part of your revenue.
 A high concentration risk exposes you to losses that could significantly impact your cash flow.

-- Country risk refers to the exposure your business takes when doing business internationally. are affected by fluctuations in currency exchange rates, economic or political instability, the potential for trade sanctions or embargo, or other issues.
+- Country risk refers to the exposure your business takes when doing business internationally.
+Country-specific credit risks are affected by fluctuations in currency exchange rates, economic or political instability, the potential for trade sanctions or embargo, or other issues.
 These are all factors that can negatively impact the business environment and cash flow in and out of the country where you do business and play an important international credit risk management.

 What Factors are Used to Assess Credit Risk?

 Before you do business with a new client, you want to be confident in their ability to pay what they owe on time, every time.
 When assessing clients’ or potential clients’ credit risk, there are several important credit risk factors to consider.